Frequently Asked Questions

 The following American Society of Health-System Pharmacists (ASHP) video tells the story.
 The LMPS Residency Program is comparable to the "PGY1" residency mentioned in this video.

-The following video is developed by the BC Branch of the Canadian Society of Hospital Pharmacists (CSHP) provides an overview of the many aspects of hospital pharmacy.
+This video is developed by the BC Branch of the Canadian Society of Hospital Pharmacists (CSHP) provides an overview of the many aspects of hospital pharmacy.

-2. What are the primary strengths of the LMPS Residency Program?
+4. What are the primary strengths of the LMPS Residency Program?

 Our dedicated preceptors and mentors, our 40+ years of experience in residency training and our unmatched range of learning opportunities available at the various sites across our region deserve your consideration.
 Many of our alumni are local, national and international leaders of our profession.

-3. How many residents do you train each year?
+5. How many residents do you train each year?

 For the 2025-26 cycle, LMPS will be offering 40 one-year, full-time Year 1 pharmacy residency positions, with a program start date of July 2025.